dr-voss/gcode-python-simulator/README_Repo_Intro.md

 If this repo made you curious, the book is where that curiosity turns into real, lasting understanding.
 Consider it the missing manual to everything you just cloned.

+## 📖How To Run the Code
+Run the initial cells - this would install all the required libraries and load the files required to run the code .
+Run and scroll down till the Title 'Chapter-1' occurs.
+Now follow the code along with the book.

 ## 🤝 Found a Bug?
 Made It Better?

 Issues and pull requests are genuinely welcome — if you spot something broken, or you've adapted a notebook for your own machine in a way others might find useful, open a PR.
 This project is meant to grow with the people using it.